TulioPintoNeto/reusable-project-A/README.md

   <h3 align="center">Reusable Project A</h3>

   <p align="center">
-    A package to use Reusable Package
+    A project to use the [Reusable Package](https://github.com/TulioPintoNeto/reusable-package)
   </p>
 </div>